little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Truly one of my favorite things about Turkey is the diversity within such a small space.

-And by small space I mean that Turkey is roughly 1.25 times the size of Texas.
+And by small space, I mean that Turkey is roughly 1.25 times the size of Texas.
 So comparatively speaking, fairly small.

 Compared to other countries, however, it is similar in size to Chile and just over 25 times the size of Belgium.
 So size is quite relative.

-If you don’t know anything about this country, this post will help you understand why you should definitely add it to your bucket list of places to see!
+If you don’t know anything about this country, this post will help you understand why you should definitely add it to your bucket list of places to see.

 1. Turkish Hospitality

 Turks are known for their hospitality.
-You can see it no matter where you are but it feels the most genuine precious when you get away from the touristy hubub.
+You can see it no matter where you are but it feels the most genuine and precious when you get away from the touristy hubub.

 If you ever get a chance to do a cooking class in a small town, do it!